ScriptTiger/IP/README.md

 Using bitwise and otherwise calculations of numbers 32 bits and higher in a 32-bit environment to calculate 32-bit IPv4 and 128-bit IPv6 network information.

+Both Wget and 7-Zip are also components to this project licensed separately in accordance with their attached documentation.

 Ping_Test:

 Monitor continuous ping statistics across a series of nodes.